w3c/wot/WG/charter.md

 ## Goals

-This Working Group will define standards to enable services that bridge IoT platforms, and help to end the current fragmentation and data silos, for a global market of services.
+This Working Group will define standards to enable services that bridge IoT platforms, and help to end the current fragmentation and data silos, for a global market of services, and associated software tools.
+This is expected to drive down the costs and risks in developing services, and help realise the full potential for the IoT.

 ## Scope